tier4/caret_doc/docs/faq/index.md

 ### Huge delay between topic publication and callback start

-- In a message flow diagram, term from `ooo/rclcpp_publish` to `ooo/callback_start` means latency from when a topic is published to when the following callback starts
+- In a message flow diagram, elapsed time from `ooo/rclcpp_publish` to `ooo/callback_start` means latency from when a topic is published to when the following callback starts
 - It includes the following time:
   - Communication (topic) latency
   - Wait by ROS scheduler